Louis d'Aubusson de La Feuillade: Career

 As was customary, Turin's defences were divided into the outer 'City,' containing the residential and commercial areas, and the 'Citadel' at its core.
 La Feuillade and Vendôme proposed digging trenches around the City at a distance of 300–400 metres, then blasting the Citadel into submission, an approach known as the 'Coehoorn method', after the Dutch engineer, Menno van Coehoorn.
 However, the Citadel's defences had been extensively updated since 1696, using designs provided by Vauban, the French military engineer, and much of it was now underground.
 Vauban therefore recommended they take the City first, allowing their artillery to target the base of the Citadel's walls.
-This advice was ignored and Vauban allegedly offered to have his throat cut if Turin were captured using this approach, while La Feuillade was criticised for spending much of his time chasing Victor Amadeus, who had escaped from Turin with 6,000 cavalry.
+When his advice was ignored, Vauban allegedly offered to have his throat cut if Turin were captured using this approach.
+De la Feuillade was also criticised for spending much of his time chasing Victor Amadeus, who had escaped from Turin with 6,000 cavalry.

-The French position in Italy changed with the disastrous defeat at Ramillies on 23 May.
+The French position in Italy changed with their defeat at Ramillies on 23 May.
 As a result, Vendôme was sent to Northern France in July and Philippe, Duke of Orléans assumed command in Italy, advised by Marshal Ferdinand de Marsin.
 Orléans joined La Feuillade at Turin and their combined forces assaulted the city three times between 27 August and 3 September, each one repulsed with heavy loss.
 The Siege of Turin ended in September when a relief force under Prince Eugene broke the French siege lines near Collegno.

 With France's northern border under pressure after Ramillies, Louis XIV needed to end the war in Italy and in March 1707, he agreed the Convention of Milan with Emperor Joseph.
 To the fury of Joseph's allies, the French withdrew their remaining garrisons, ceding control of Milan and Mantua to Austria but in return were given free passage to France, allowing them to be redeployed in other theatres.

-This ended La Feuillade's military career, a combination of defeat and the accusation that he left the siege in a fruitless attempt to capture Victor Amadeus, although he was given the honorary title of Marshal of France in 1724.
-During the 1715-1723 Regency or Régence that succeeded Louis XIV, he was offered the post of Ambassador to Rome but turned it down; his position as Governor of the Dauphiné was transferred to Louis, later Duke of Orléans in 1719.
-He was buried in the Couvent des Théatins in Paris, which was demolished in 1825.
-The title 'Duke of Roannais' became extinct on his death but his subsidiary titles and lands passed to Jacques d'Aubusson, Baron Miremont.
+Defeat at Turin ended de la Feuillade's active military career, although he was made Marshal of France in 1724.
+In 1719, his long-standing office of Governor of the Dauphiné was transferred to Duke of Orléans, and he rejected the post of Ambassador to the Vatican offered in its place.
+He died in January 1725, and was buried in the Couvent des Théatins in Paris, demolished in 1825.
+The title 'Duke of Roannais' died with de la Feuillade, but his other titles and lands passed to his cousin Jacques d'Aubusson.